Chicago P.D. boss on that shocking finale tragedy

 Warning: This story contains major spoilers from the season 5 finale of Chicago P.D.
 Read at your own risk!

 Alas, Olinsky succumbed to his injuries early in the hour, with Intelligence getting justice by hunting down the man who put the hit on Al; Hank also shot him in cold blood, and there were witnesses.
-However, Hank was able to set up Denny (Mykelti Williamson) for witness tampering, effectively clearly Voight’s name in the Bingham murder case.
-Though Hank’s off the hook for now, the repercussions of this finale will definitely permeate next season (Chicago P.D. officially got renewed Wednesday night).
-EW caught up with executive producer Rick Eid to get insight on Olinsky’s tragic death.
+However, Hank was able to set up Denny (Mykelti Williamson) for witness tampering, effectively clearly Voight's name in the Bingham murder case.
+Though Hank's off the hook, for now, the repercussions of this finale will definitely permeate next season (Chicago P.D. officially got renewed).
+EW caught up with executive producer Rick Eid to get insight into Olinsky's tragic death.

 ENTERTAINMENT WEEKLY: Why did Al have to die?